The website of the International Olive Council

 The University Expert Course in Virgin Olive Oil Tasting at the University of Jaén is a globally recognised programme, established in 1997, that aims to deepen knowledge of the entire olive oil lifecycle, from production to consumption.
 This intensive three-month course covers various aspects, including the theoretical principles and methodologies for the organoleptic evaluation of virgin olive oils, the analysis of sensory attributes—both positive and negative—based on cultivation practices and production methods, as well as the control of physical and chemical oil quality.
 It combines theoretical sessions, practical workshops, and technical visits to olive groves, oil mills, and research institutes, offering participants a comprehensive experience.
 Each year, the IOC provides scholarships for professionals from its member countries.

-This week on the Olive Health Information System website The newsletter of the University of Navarra and the IOC dedicated to health The Mediterranean diet is characterized by a high consumption of olive oil, fruits,...
+This week on the Olive Health Information System website The newsletter of the University of Navarra and the IOC dedicated to health Article 1 Healthy dietary patterns are generally characterized by a high intake of...

 إلهام من حمية طهي البحر الأبيض المتوسط للمطبخ المعاصر